srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 * Implement a direct method, to communicate settings to the remote device
 * Implement device twins, to maintain remote device properties

+## Lab Instructions

-## Exercise 1: Create a custom Azure IoT Hub, using the IoT Hub portal
+### Exercise 1: Create a custom Azure IoT Hub, using the IoT Hub portal

 This lab assumes the following resources are available: